zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [^1]: https://feedbackassistant.apple.com

 ^The SwiftUI team listens to the community feedback, I've never received as many responses to all my feedback as after SwiftUI

+---

+[.background-color: #ae52d8]
+[.text: #fff, text-scale(1.5)]

+# Feedback Assistant pro tips

-^File as many as possible as early as possible, with your scenario and reproduction example
+- File as many feedbacks as possible
+- File as early as possible (during beta period)
+- Describe your scenario (for suggestions)
+- Add reproduction code (for bugs)

 ---